 Safeguarding Children living with Foster Carers, Adopters and Special Guardians: Learning from case reviews 2007–2019

 Case reviews have played a critical role in helping organisations to improve the safeguarding of children.
-Since 1988 in England and Wales, where a child has died or come to serious harm, and abuse or neglect is known or suspected, local case reviews have provided useful explanations that can contribute to learning and change.
+Where a child has died or come to serious harm, and abuse or neglect is known or suspected, local case reviews in England and Wales have provided useful explanations that can contribute to learning and change.

-This good practice guide is based on a UK-wide study of 52 case reviews concerning 98 children who had died or experienced serious harm while living with foster carers, adopters or special guardians.
-The study spans a 12-year period and is the first to focus exclusively on reviews of cases of children in alternative family care.
-Consequently, it shines a spotlight on those issues that are particular to these children – the selection and assessment of their carers; the support both children and carers receive; and the supervision and management of such arrangements.
+This good practice guide is based on a UK-wide study of 52 case reviews concerning 98 children over 12 years who died or experienced serious harm while living with foster carers, adopters or special guardians.
+It is the first to focus exclusively on cases of children in alternative family care.
+It shines a spotlight on issues particular to these children – the selection and assessment of their carers; the support both children and carers receive; and the supervision and management of such arrangements.

-The ability to change and improve practice is dependent on understanding why particular mistakes or failures occurred and learning from them.
+We cannot improve practice without understanding why particular mistakes or failures occurred and learning from them.
 Various factors, relating to organisational culture, systems and practice, can hinder practitioners and organisations from safeguarding children effectively.
-This study explores the reviews to identify recurring themes and draws out the dilemmas and challenges for practitioners in carrying out their responsibility to promote and safeguard the welfare of children.
+This study identifies recurring themes in the reviews and draws out the challenges and concerns for practitioners in promoting and safeguarding the welfare of children.

 Erratum